Now You See Me (franchise)

-The Now You See Me film series consists of heist-thriller films, based on original characters created by Boaz Yakin and Edward Ricourt.
+Now You See Me is a media franchise centering on a series of heist thriller films created by Boaz Yakin and Edward Ricourt.
 The overall plot centers on a team of illusionists named The Four Horsemen, who use their stage productions as a means of completing unfeasible and lucrative heists.
-The movies feature an ensemble cast including: Jesse Eisenberg, Mark Ruffalo, Woody Harrelson, Isla Fisher, Dave Franco, Michael Caine, Lizzy Caplan, and Morgan Freeman.
+The films feature an ensemble cast including Jesse Eisenberg, Mark Ruffalo, Woody Harrelson, Isla Fisher, Dave Franco, Michael Caine, Lizzy Caplan, and Morgan Freeman.

-Though the series as a whole has received mixed critical reception, they have been more met with a welcome response from audiences, and have been a financial success at the box office.
+Though the series as a whole has received mixed critical reception, they have been met with a more welcome response from audiences, and have been a financial success at the box office.
 The first two films combined have grossed nearly $700 million worldwide.

-The series will continue with a third film currently in pre-production.
+A third film was released in 2025, with a fourth film currently in development.

 Films

 Now You See Me (2013)

 On October 25, 2011, Summit Entertainment announced the release date for Now You See Me for July 18, 2013.
 On November 3, 2011, the company revealed the film's first synopsis and teaser poster.
 On January 16, 2012, shooting began in New Orleans, Louisiana, which lasted until March 26, 2012.
-Additional filming took place in New York City on February 13 and in Las Vegas from April 9, 2012 to the following day.
+Additional filming took place in New York City on February 13 and in Las Vegas from April 9, 2012, to the following day.
 Isla Fisher "nearly drowned" while filming the water tank scene.
 "My chain got stuck.
 I had to really swim to the bottom; I couldn't get up.
 Everyone thought I was acting fabulously.
 I was actually drowning," she said during an interview on Chelsea Lately.
 "No one realized I was actually struggling."
 A stuntman standing nearby used a quick-release switch to save her.